Iittala: Design history

 Thanks to a design archiving system created by Erkki Vesanto in 1936, all designs are not too closely related to each other.

 With a few exceptions, until the 1920s Iittala's glassblowers, product models and designs still came from Sweden, Germany, Denmark and Belgium.

 Iittala's first in house designer was Alfred Gustafsson.
 Through an initiative by then deputy director Claës Norstedt in 1903 Alfred Gustafsson created his most famous works, the glass tumblers series Great Men.
 This series was a passive protest against Russian rule and depicted men that were instrumental to Finnish society and culture.

 The 1920s and '30s was Iittala's crystal age, in 1929 Iittala was recognized by the World Exposition in Barcelona for the crystals that were being produced at their glassworks.

 In 1932 Göran Hongell, was hired by Karhula-Iittala and became the first designer hired for a Finnish glassworks.
 Hongell initiated collaboration between designers and glassblowers by bringing drawings to the glass workshop to ask about technical aspects of blowing the object.
 Karhula-Iittala also collaborated with many other designers including Gunnel Nyman and Lisa Johansson-Pape.

 Aino and Alvar Aalto brought functionalism to Finland and Iittala in the 1930s.
 In 1932 Aino Aalto entered and earned second place in the Karhula-Iittala design competition with her Bölgeblick series.
 The glass was presented to international audiences in London in 1933 and at the Milano Triennial in 1936, where Aino Aalto won the gold medal.
 The design featured not just simplicity but a new functionalism, as they were stackable.
 Aino Aalto glasses are still being manufactured.

-In 1936 Alvar Aalto created the Aalto vase (Savoy) his most famous object, which was first displayed at the 1937 Paris World Exposition.
-The Aalto Vase is iconic, world-famous and more than 75 years after its creation it is still being produced at the Iittala glassworks.
+Alvar Aalto created the Aalto Vase in 1936.
+The piece was first displayed at the 1937 Paris World Exposition and remains in production at the littala glassworks more than 75 years after its introduction.

 Antero Järvinen as director in 1946 had the foresight to set the stage for designers to become the driving force of Iittala and in a competition in Stockholm this played out with the entries not just being sandblasting and engraving but also designing an engraving to go on vases designed by Iittala's Göran Hongell.
 Tapio Wirkkala won first place and the 2nd and 3rd-place winner was Kaj Franck.
 Järvinen was very pleased with the outcome of the competition and Wirkkala and Franck were given free rein to design art glass at the Iittala glassworks.
 Thanks to the efforts of Kaj Franck and Tapio Wirkkala the attitude to glass changed.
 Clarity and refraction of light began to be appreciated from a new perspective.